-These policies provide coverage for the most common risks of radiology.
+These insurance policies cover the most common risks at radiology labs.

-A business owner’s policy bundles commercial property and general liability insurance in one plan.
-A BOP is often the most cost-effective type of commercial insurance for radiologists.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
+It's often the most cost-effective type of commercial insurance for radiologists.

 Most states require workers' comp for radiology businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.